bonner/MortgageCalculator/README.md

 - Run the docker image with the below cmd

-		$ docker run -p 8081:8080 -t mydocker/spring-boot-docker
+		$ docker run -p 8081:8080 -t mortgagecalculator/mortgate-calculator

-- Nevigate to http://localhost:8081[localhost:8081] to see your "Hello Docker World" message.
+- Navigate to http://localhost:8081/swagger-ui.html#!/mortgage-calculator-controller to see the API documentation
 - Here 8081 is the Docker port and 8080 is the Tomcat port where is Spring Boot Application is 	running.

-contact shrikarvk@gmail.com for more details and queries.
+contact bonner.mike@gmail.com for more details and queries.